 Panther is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Panther home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Panther residents report their race to be White.
-Important ancestries of people in Panther include English, Irish, Italian, Scottish, and Slovak.
+Important ancestries of people in Panther include English, Irish, German, Italian, and Scottish.

 The most common language spoken in Panther is English.
 Other important languages spoken here include African languages and Arabic.